kumahq/kuma-demo/kubernetes/README.md

 #### Adding Logging Policy

-After that service is up and running, create a TrafficLog policy to select a subset of traffic and forward its access logs into one of the logging backends configured for that Mesh:
+After that service is up and running, we need to first configure Mesh object to include what we want logged:

 ```bash
 $ cat <<EOF | kubectl apply -f -